AlibabaCloudDocs/sc/intl.en-US/Fully Managed Flink/Flink DataStream Developer Guide/Publish a job.md

     |Log Levels|Enter the log name and log level.|
     |Logging Profile|The log template.
 You can use the system template or configure a custom template.|

-4. In the upper-right corner of the Drafts page, click **Publish**.
+4. In the upper-right corner of the Draft Editor page, click **Publish**.